 It hides the data.
-If we take a real-world example of college, we have different departments like Physics, Chemistry, and Biology, etc. A situation may arise where in, the Head of the Physics department need some information from the Biology department, he can’t access the data from that department directly.
-First, he should contact the Head of the Biology department, then request him to give the data.
+If we take a real-world example of college, we have different departments like Physics, Chemistry, and Biology, etc. A situation may arise where the Head of the Physics department needs some information from the Biology department; he can’t access the data from that department directly.
+So first, he should contact the Head of the Biology department, then request him to give the data.
 This is how encapsulation works.

 How to Use Encapsulation in C++?

 To achieve this, we have to follow the following steps:

 - First, we need to make all the data members private.